ericphanson/SDPAFamily.jl/docs/src/examples.md

 end
 ```

-We can see that without the presolve rountine, we have only recovered the true solution up to errors of size $\sim 10^{-1}$.
+We can see that without the presolve rountine, we have only recovered the true solution up to errors of size $\sim 10^{-1}$ for `:sdpa` variant.
+All other variants have failed to produce a result due to redundant constraints and returned with default value 0.